pawelgrzybek/alfred-github-search/readme.md

 ## Requirements

 This workflow is written in Node as JavaScript is the only language that I know — I'm more than happy to accept any pull request that ports this workflow to more "user friendly" language.
 To make it work, node needs to be installed on your machine.
-To confirm that you have it installed open a Terminal app and type `node -v` that shows a version on installed interpreter or alert "commnd not found" which means that you need to [install it](https://nodejs.org/).
+To confirm that you have it installed open a Terminal app and type `node -v` that shows a version on installed interpreter or alert "command not found" which means that you need to [install it](https://nodejs.org/).

 ## Download